lab1092/blender-manual_ja/manual/game_engine/logic/sensors/collision.rst

 .. note:: Note about soft bodies

-   The :guilabel:`Collision` sensor can not detect collisions with soft bodies.
+   The *Collision* sensor can not detect collisions with soft bodies.
 This is a limitation in Bullet, the physics library used by the Game Engine.